Nwafor Orizu: Military coup

 The President of Nigeria, Nnamdi Azikiwe left the country in late 1965 first for Europe, then on a cruise to the Caribbean.
 Under the law, Orizu became Acting President during his absence and had all the powers of the President.

-A coup was launched on 16 January 1966 by a group of disaffected young military officers led by Major Chukwuma Kaduna Nzeogwu.
+A coup was launched on 16 January 1966 by a group of young Igbo military officers led by Major Chukwuma Kaduna Nzeogwu.
 The army quickly suppressed the revolt but assumed power when it was evident that key politicians had been eliminated, including Prime Minister Abubakar Tafawa Balewa, Premier of Northern Region Sir Ahmadu Bello and Premier of the Western Region, Chief Samuel Ladoke Akintola.

 Orizu made a nationwide broadcast, after he had briefed Dr. Nnamdi Azikiwe on the phone on the decision of the cabinet, announcing the cabinet's "voluntary" decision to transfer power to the armed forces.
 Major General Johnson Aguiyi-Ironsi then made his own broadcast, accepting the "invitation".

 On 17 January, Major General Ironsi established the Supreme Military Council in Lagos and effectively suspended the constitution.